filestack/filestack-js/README.md

 <a name="module_filestack..init.getSecurity"></a>

 ### client.getSecurity() ⇒ <code>object</code>
-Get current security parameters
+Get current security parameters.

 **Kind**: static method of <code>[init](#module_filestack..init)</code>
 **Returns**: <code>object</code> - Object containing current security parameters
 <a name="module_filestack..init.setSecurity"></a>

 ### client.setSecurity(security) ⇒ <code>object</code>
-Set security parameters -- useful for changing policy on instantiated client
+Set security parameters -- useful for changing policy on instantiated client.

+**Note:** Does not currently work with `pick`.
+You will need to re-init the client if you want to propagate new security parameters to the picker.

 **Kind**: static method of <code>[init](#module_filestack..init)</code>
 **Returns**: <code>object</code> - Object containing current session parameters